 We back entrepreneurs that are solving big problems through tech disruption

-Partnering with right teams and supporting their journeys
+Partnering with the right founders and supporting their journeys

 The Ganga, at Rishikesh, is where the river is still in its early phase.
 While Rishikesh is a beacon of tranquility, the mighty Ganges here is known for white water river rafting and rapids upto grade IV